EXObackground

 Preparing multiple large projects.

-How do you make a great set?
+What makes a great set?

 I don’t know.
 I can only tell you what makes a great theme since a single set is only part of the picture.
 It’s an idea or concept worked out to its fullest potential.
 The exact details are too many to write down but to boil it down it’s all about the user experience, which is made up of all the tiny little details of effort you put into something you love doing.
 It has to be a million and 1 details perfectly designed to work together, like a watch.
 It needs to feel just right.
 But more importantly it has to feel like it has always existed and is supposed to be like this.
 It has to be fun, enjoyable, wonderful even, and at the end a joy to look at play with.